DWLL: 1973–2006: Mellow Touch

-2006–Present: Mellow 947
+2006–2024: Mellow 947

-In mid-2006, to emphasize the shift in programming, it changed its brand to Mellow 947 ("ninety-four-seven"), dropping the "Touch" brand from the network and switched to an Adult Top 40 format.
-This “repositioning” move now carries a new slogan called "Sounds Good" as it continues its adherence to playing good music.
+In mid-2006, the "Touch" was dropped from the branding, becoming Mellow 947 (pronounced as "ninety-four-seven").
+It adopted an Adult Top 40 format, as well as a new slogan called "Sounds Good", as it continues its adherence to playing good music.
 Its programs now generally aim to bring out the mellow side of pop-alternative and light rock music fans.
-Since then, the station has enjoyed success amidst the change in the radio landscape and it is this change that Mellow 947 is riding up on today.
-It also opened its doors to student DJs via the School of Jocks, which lasted until February 2020.

 Among its special programs were Sunday in Time, a Sunday program that featured songs from the 70s and 80s; Decade, a Thursday program that played songs from the 90s; Turn of the Century, a Sunday program that featured songs from the 2000s; and Nice & Slow, a Sunday night program that aired easy-listening music.
+Mellow also opened its doors to student DJs via the School of Jocks, which lasted until February 2020.

 At the start of 2019, the 90s were added to its standard playlist, thus, expanding its format.
-Along with the reorganization of its programs, the station adopted another slogan, "All Hits," as it focuses on "less talk, less commercials and more music".
-On July 6, 2019, it also brought back Straight From The Heart, a weekend program that plays easy listening music from the 70s through the 90s, similar to the format used during the Mellow Touch era.
-On November 18, 2020, it launched Mellow Midweek Special (frequently abbreviated as MMS, named after its old program), a Wednesday program that plays upbeat music from the 70s through the 90s.
+Along with the reorganization of its programs, the station adopted another slogan, "All Hits", as it focuses on "less talk, less commercials and more music".
+On July 6, 2019, it also brought back Straight from the Heart, a weekend program that plays easy listening music from the 70s through the 90s, similar to the format used during the Mellow Touch era.

+Mellow was among many radio stations in the Philippines that halted regular overnight broadcasts in 2020, amid lockdown measures caused by the COVID-19 pandemic; it never resumed 24-hour operations ever since.
+On November 18, it launched Mellow Midweek Special (frequently abbreviated as MMS, named after its old program), a Wednesday program that played upbeat music from the 70s through the 90s.

-In 2021, it finally brought back its easy listening/soft adult contemporary format.
-On February 23, 2022, right on its 49th anniversary, it launched its official TikTok account.
-Since October 13, 2022, the former station jingle "The Mellow Sound" is played as its top-of-the-hour jingle.
+In 2021, it shifted back to its easy listening format.
+The former station jingle "The Mellow Sound" was played as its top-of-the-hour jingle from October 13, 2022, until it was retired following a change of management.

-On February 2023, Mellow 94.7 celebrated its 50th golden year with the theme "Celebrating 50 Golden Years of Mellow Music."
+In February 2023, Mellow 94.7 celebrated its 50th anniversary.

+2024–present: Mellow 94.7 BFM

+On August 1, 2024, the station temporarily dropped the Mellow branding, only to be restored a month later as Mellow 94.7 BFM, with its new initials bearing the slogan "Best Friend Mo" (a Taglish phrase for "Your Best Friend").
+By this time, Prage Management Corporation, owner of Abante and Bilyonaryo News Channel and operator of Abante Radyo, took over the station's operations.

+On November 18, 2024, it began simulcasting Bilyonaryo News Channel's flagship Filipino language primetime newscast, Agenda, which is already being carried by Abante Radyo and its cable TV counterpart Abante TV.

+In March 2025, the station's old transmitter was replaced with a new 25,000 watt transmitter bought from Broadcast Electronics (BE) of United States of America (USA) for better signal reception in Metro Manila and nearby provinces.